RoseauTechnologies/Roseau_Load_Flow/doc/advanced/Floating_Neutral.md

 You can explicitly define a floating neutral by passing `connect_neutral=False` to the constructor of a load or source element.
 This is useful for modelling both elements with floating neutrals and elements with connected neutrals on the same bus.
+For transformers, you can explicitly define a floating neutral on the HV side by passing `connect_neutral_hv=False` or on the LV side by passing `connect_neutral_lv=False`.
+The following example shows how to create a load with an explicit floating neutral:

 ```python
 import matplotlib.pyplot as plt